uriel-reyes/sellertools/README.md

    - Required: No
    - Label: "Store Key"

-This custom field is used to associate customers (sellers) with their respective stores, since direct store-based authentication with `KeyReferenceInput` couldn't be implemented.
+This custom field is used as a fallback method to associate customers (sellers) with their respective stores when direct store references are not available.

 ## Getting Started

 ### Prerequisites
-- commercetools project with appropriate API scopes (`view_orders`, `view_customers`, `view_stores`, `manage_stores`)
+- commercetools project with appropriate API scopes
-- Custom Type for Customers with a `store-key` field
 - Node.js (v14+) and npm

 ### Installation